Welcome to Everybody’s Hometown

 We are Everybody’s Hometown

-The City of Prescott’s motto is Everybody’s Hometown and many visitors say it feels just like home and more often than not, those regular visitors become residents.
+The City of Prescott’s motto is Everybody’s Hometown and many visitors say it feels just like home and more often than not, regular visitors become residents.
 Here are just a few reasons why Prescott is Everybody’s Hometown and why you should consider making the move here.

 Home of the World’s Oldest Rodeo